14 Mistakes New Van Lifers Make (and How to Avoid Them)

 Renting lets you get a feel for the space, determine what amenities are essential to you, and identify potential deal-breakers.
 You can try a couple of different setups to decide which works best for your lifestyle and determine whether you need more (or less) space than you originally thought.

-Outdoorsy: Outdoorsy is our favorite campervan rental company and offers a huge selection of vans across the U.S., including many locations near national parks.
-It’s basically AirBnB for campervans, and prices typically run from $200 to $400/day.
-They also offer comprehensive $1 million insurance coverage and 24/7 roadside assistance + support.
+Outdoorsy is our favorite campervan rental company and offers a huge selection of vans across the U.S., including many locations near national parks.
+It’s basically AirBnB for campervans, and prices typically run from $100 to $400/day.

 Plus, if you rent a campervan through Outdoorsy, use our coupon code “waywardhome” to get $50 off your conversion van rental!